jank-lang/jank/book/src/jank-build/overview.md

 Each jank package may have one `jank-build.bb` script and its presence indicates to the jank build system that there's work to be done to build that package.

-The scripts itself is executed with Babashka and may use any Babashka APIs available.
+The script itself is executed with Babashka and may use any Babashka APIs available.
 The jank build system provides some particular APIs to aid in finding system packages and building projects from source.